The Presidents (TV series)

-The Presidents is a 2005 American documentary television series about the history of each President of the United States of America, narrated by Edward Herrmann.
+The Presidents is a documentary television miniseries that aired on the History Channel in 2005.
+Based on the book To the Best of My Ability, the 8-episode series features profiles of presidents from George Washington to George W. Bush.
+The narrator is Edward Herrmann.
+The series was later released as a three DVD set, The Presidents: The Lives and Legacies of the 43 Leaders of the United States.
+The DVD release includes a ninth bonus episode, "All the Presidents' Wives".

+Summary

 The show documents each of the Presidents in the union, starting with George Washington, following a chronological order to George W. Bush.
 Each President's segment begins with the narrator giving a brief dossier about each one, from their political affiliation, family, and notable traits.
 The show then highlights the history behind each presidency, linking each one to the following.

 Episodes

-It has been released onto DVD twice.
-First on May 31, 2005 and subsequently again on April 17, 2012 with an updated version.